svanderburg/php-sbdata/README.md

   and checks whether a value is a valid email address.
 * `URLField`.
 Displays a field as a hyperlink and text input field.
   It also checks whether user provided input is a valid URL.
+* `IPAddressField`.
+Displays a field as a text field and checks whether user input is a valid IPv4/IPv6 address.
 * `PasswordField`.
 Display a field as a password field and restricts viewing it.
 * `CheckBoxField`.
 Displays a field as a checkbox and uses a preconfigured value to determine whether it has been checked or not.